 August 19, 2014 (KHARTOUM) – During a meeting with the head of the African Union High-Level Implementation Panel (AUHIP), Thabo Mbeki, Sudanese first vice-president Bakri Hassan Saleh, blamed Juba for delaying the implementation of a series of bilateral cooperation agreements.

-On Tuesday Bakri discussed with Mbeki the implementation of the Cooperation Agreement reach on 27 September 2012, which provides to establish a buffer zone met on the border and to stop support to the rebel groups.
+On Tuesday Bakri discussed with Mbeki the implementation of the Cooperation Agreement reached on 27 September 2012, which provides to establish a buffer zone met on the border and to stop support to the rebel groups.

 As the two neighbours are still discussing the border demarcation, the AUHIP proposed to create a zero line aiming to determine the baseline for the demilitarised border area.
 But the South Sudanese government failed to withdraw its troops from the zone and the agreed monitoring mechanism is not yet operational .